-This data was assured by KPMG.
-Please refer to the Assurance Statement on pages 159-162.

-1. Petrol and diesel consumption: Gross calorific values for liquid fuels used for energy conversion was based on Carbon Trust (2020).

-2. Fuel consumption - Transportation covers diesel and petrol used in company-owned vehicles.
+- This data was assured by KPMG.
+Please refer to the Assurance Statement on pages 159-162. - 1.
+Petrol and diesel consumption: Gross calorific values for liquid fuels used for energy conversion was based on Carbon Trust (2020). - 2.
+Fuel consumption Transportation covers diesel and petrol used in company-owned vehicles. - 3.
+Numbers may not add up due to rounding.